 This Teshu Lama died at Peking in 1780, whither he had gone at the urgent solicitations of the chinese emperor, who honored and reverenced him greatly while there.
-So that when the second ambassador of W. Hastings, Samuel Turner, arrived at Teshu Lumbo in 1783, he found a new incarnation of the "Great Spiritual 'Teacher" [Maha Guru], sitting on the throne, in the shape of an infant, 18 months of age.
-The ambassador was told that though the Holy Child could not yet speak, he understood all that was said and done, Captain Turner relates : about him.
+So that when the second ambassador of W. Hastings, Samuel Turner, arrived at Teshu Lumbo in 1783, he found a new incarnation of the "Great Spiritual Teacher" [Maha Guru], sitting on the throne, in the shape of an infant, 18 months of age.
+The ambassador was told that though the Holy Child could not yet speak, he understood all that was said and done, about him.
+Captain Turner relates :

-"During the time we were in the room, I observed that the Lama's eyes were scarcely ever turned from us, and when our cups were empty of tea, he appeared uneasy, and throwing back his head, and contracting the skin of his brow, continued to make a noise, for he could not speak, until they were filled again.
-He took some burnt sugar out of a golden cup, containing some confectionary, and, stretching out his arm, made a motion to his attendants to give them to me.
-He sent some, in like manner, to Mr. Saunders, who was with me."
+"During the time we were in the room, I observed that the Lama's eyes were scarcely ever turned from us, and when our cups were empty of tea, he appeared uneasy, and throwing back his head, and contracting the skin of his brow, continued to make a noise, for he could not speak, until they were fill-ed again.
+He took some burnt sugar out

+It is interesting and suggestive, too, of a golden cup, containing some confectionmotion to his attendants to give them to me.
+He sent some, in like manner, to Mr.

-The ambassador then addressed the Holy Child in formal words.
+The ambassador then addressed the

-"The little creature turned, looking steadmuch attention while I spoke, and nodded with repeated but slow movements of the head, as though he understood and approved every word, but could not utter a reply ...
-His whole attention was directed to us ; he was silent and sedate, never once looking to his parents [who stood at the sides of the throne] ...
-His features were good ; he had small black eyes, and an animated expression of countenance.
-Altogether, т thought him one of the handsomest children I had ever seen."
+"The little creature turned, looking steadmuch attention while I spoke, and nodded with repeated but slow movements of the head, as though he understood and approv-ed every word, but could not utter a reply...
+His whole attention was directed to us; was silent and sedate, never once looking to his parents [who stood at the sides of the throne] . .
+His features were good : he had small black eyes, and an animated expression of countenance.
+Altogether, thought him one of the handsomest child-ren I had ever seen."\

-Captain Turne: speaks highly of the parents of this young Teshu Lama.
+Captain Turner speaks highly of the parents of this young Teshu Lama.
 At a social entertainment given in his honor, the young mother played on a guitar and sang tibetan songs.
 The ambassador remarks :